amcquistan/java-for-devs/High Level Into to Java for Developers.md

 2 actionable tasks: 2 executed
 ```

-If you are interested more in using Gradle have a look at [Beginner's Guide to Gradle for Java Developers](https://thecodinginterface.com/blog/gradle-guide-for-java-developers/)
+If you are interested in learning more about Gradle have a look at [Beginner's Guide to Gradle for Java Developers](https://thecodinginterface.com/blog/gradle-guide-for-java-developers/)

 ### Data Types

-Like many other languages there are two data types: primitives and references (classes).
+In Java there are two data types: primitives and references (classes).

 ##### Primitive types